penmuse/metaprogramming-ruby/ruby-on-steroids/the-magic-of-metaprogramming/method-spells.md

-### 3. respond\_to_missing
+### 3. respond\_to_missing?
 `respond_to?` is used to determine if an object responds to a method.
-It is often used to check that an object knows about a method before actually calling it, in order to avoid an error at runtime about the method existing.
-Since our object doesn't know about these methods but are handled by `method_missing`, we have to override a cousin method `respond_to_missing`
+It is often used to check that an object knows about a method before actually calling it, in order to avoid an error at runtime about a method existence.
+Since our object doesn't know about these methods but are handled by `method_missing`, we have to override a cousin method `respond_to_missing?`

-To have a consistent API when using method\_missing, it’s important to implement a corresponding respond\_to_missing.
+To have a consistent API when using method\_missing, it’s important to implement a corresponding respond\_to_missing?.

 ```ruby
 class Tree